Fluffernuttersandwich/Smorgasbord/README.md

 If a Mod Author is sloppy about versioning, MO2 will tell you there is a more current update available, even though you have the latest one, and it is trying to imply you should download the older-but-mislabeled-as-newer version.
-So, this is why I don't recommend you DIY Nexus updates from the mods in MO2.
+So, this is why I don't recommend you DIY Nexus updates from the mods inside of MO2.

 _Just wait for me to update the ModList._